CodeSeoul/nodejs-course/lesson1/README.md

 # Lesson 1: Intro

+> Who knew JavaScript would end up being a compelling language for wrting serer-side applications?

 ## JavaScript History
-- Used to run only on browsers
+- "Toy" language in 90's
+- Ajax revolution in 2005
-- Cross Platform(O/S)
+	- GMail
-- Limitation
+	- Google Map
+- Google Chrome release in 2008
+	- JavaScript performance has improved at an incredibly fast rate
+	- Heavy competition between browser vendors
+- Node.js debuted in 2009
+	- Changed the types of applications you can build on the web

 ## What is Node.js?
 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
-- Server-side(back-end) version JavaScript
+- JavaScript environment for server-side(back-end) development
+- Brings JavaScript to the server in much the same way a browser brings JavaScript the client.
 - Allows you to build scalable network applications using JavaScript
 - Very fast because it's mostly C code
-- Built on Google Chrome's JavaScript Engine (V8 Engine)
+- Uses V8 Engine, the virtual machine that powers Google Chrome
+- Uses an **event-driven**, **non-blocking** I/O model
 - Node.js = Runtime Environment + JavaScript Library
 - Website
 	- English : https://nodejs.org/en/
 	- Korean : https://nodejs.org/ko/

+## Built on JavaScript
+- Used to run only on browsers
+- Cross Platform(O/S)
+- Limitation

-## Why is Node.js so popular?
+## Why is Node.js so popular today?
+- Develepers can write web applications in one language
+- Reduce the context switch between client and server development
+- JavaScript is unavoidable if you've done any programming for the web
-- Full-stack development with a single language
+- Full-stack development trend and Start-up booms
-- Start-ups can't afford many developers
+- JSON is a very popular data interchange format today and is native to JavaScript
+- JavaScript is the language used in various No SQL (MongoDB, CouchDB)

 ## What could you build?
 I/O intensive web applications